javacc/javacc/docs/faq.md

 This idea can be generalized to any number of overlapping sets.

-TODO
 There are two other approaches that might also be tried - one involves lexical states and the other involves semantic actions.

-All three approaches are discussed in [How do I deal with keywords that aren't reserved?](#questions-4.19) which considers a special case of the problem discussed here.
+All three approaches are discussed in [How do I deal with keywords that aren't reserved?](#question-4.19) which considers a special case of the problem discussed here.

 <br>